 At XCellR8, we have eliminated the use of all animal derived components in our laboratory by using human serum, chemically defined media or human platelet lysate instead.
 Here’s why.

 - Studies have shown that non-animal derived components provide a better model of human physiology

 - Synthetic components have a higher rate of reproducibility

-- Avoid the complications of species differences when interpreting results
+- Avoids the complications of species differences when interpreting results

 - Avoids the animal welfare issues involved in the collection of components such as foetal bovine serum (FBS)

-- Helps you meet consumer demand for sustainable, ethical products and transparent supply chains
+- Helps you meet consumer demand for sustainable, vegan products and ethical supply chains

 - Honours a vegan testing philosophy